DeborahOsilade/Deborah-Osilade/README.md

-<br/> You'll see that everything I do is drawn towards building worlds with data and impacting lives by sharing and with love and light<br/>
+My name is Deborah Osilade.
+I am a Data Analyst and scientist, other times I am an instructor.
+You'll see that everything I do is drawn towards building worlds with data and impacting lives by sharing and with love and light<br/>

 <br/>